Robust Recursive Fusion of Multiresolution Multispectral Images with Location-Aware Neural Networks: An efficient distributed algorithm

 A natural question is which group structure should be selected.
 We assume a model where each block consists of all the bands of one single high-resolution pixel (resulting in $G=N_H$ blocks).
 Following the procedures in~\cite{closas2012multiple,vila2016uncertaintyMultipleKalman,vila2017multiple}, the distributed implementation of general VBKF under the specific independence assumption can then be derived as described in the following.

-In the prediction phase of the filter, which amounts to computing the mean and covariance of $p\left(\bs_k|{\by}_{1:k-1}^{m}\right)$, according to~\cite{vila2016uncertainty} the conditional independence assumption between groups allow us to write them as:
+In the prediction phase of the filter, which amounts to computing the mean and covariance of $p\left(\bs_k|{\by}_{1:k-1}^{m}\right)$, according to~\cite{vila2016uncertainty} the conditional independence assumption between groups allows us to write them as:

 where $\bmu_{\phi}^{(g)}$ and $(\bsigma_{\phi}^2)^{(g)}$ denote the subset of outputs of functions $\bmu_{\phi}$ and $\bsigma_{\phi}^2$ corresponding to the elements of the state vector in group~$g$, while the notation $\bs_{k-1}^{(-g)}$ indicates the subset of elements of vector $\bs_{k-1}$ except for those belonging to the group $g$.